PokerSim/FinalSim/README.md

 File Descriptions
 -----------------
 PokerSim.py  - Main simulation environment with player classes and match loop.
+PotStatsBot.py  - Implements a statistically-driven bot using preflop/postflop logic and pot odds.
-StatsBot.py  - Implements a statistically-driven bot using preflop/postflop logic.
+PotStatsBot.py  - Implements a statistically-driven bot using preflop/postflop logic.
 AllInBot.py  - Simplistic bot that always raises all-in. pokerkit     - External poker logic module assumed to be used in StatsBot.
 (Not provided)